-Alternator is actually a generator that converts mechanical energy into electrical one.
+Alternator is actually a generator that converts mechanical energy into electrical one to recharge your vehicle battery.
 In cars, we could find it near engines.
 Its main purpose is to charge the battery all the time when the vehicle is in a running state for the stability of battery voltage.

-In case of malfunctioning of this device car’s battery may go out of charge, turning into a serious issue for you.
-Don,t worry here we’ll tell you how to test alternator with multimeter.
+In case of a malfunctioning alternator car’s battery may go out of charge, turning into a serious issue for you.
+Don’t worry here we’ll tell you how to test alternator with multimeter.
 It’s a quite simple procedure that didn’t actually require electrical skills.

 Follow these steps to check alternator with help of automotive multimeters,